karthickrajaofficial/Airbnb-clone/README.md

 Full-stack Airbnb clone using the MERN stack, Tailwind CSS, and JWT authentication.

+Deployment
+The live version of the project is available at https://karthick-booking-app.vercel.app/.

 ## Overview

 Welcome to the Airbnb Clone project!
 This application is a full-stack implementation that mimics essential features of the Airbnb platform.
 Users can sign up, log in, browse property listings, make bookings, and leave reviews.